Margo Perin

 Julia, pen in hand, hungry to tell her story . . .

-The Body Geographic is a collection of essays and poetry in progress, loosely linked together as a sequel to Margo's autobiographical novel, The Opposite of Hollywood and includes The Body Geographic, Mapmaker, How to Deal with Aggression, I Hate Poetry, Poetry Club, Why Can't We All Get Along, Broken, Wishes and Funeral.
+The Body Geographic is a collection of essays and poetry in progress, loosely linked together as a sequel to Margo's autobiographical novel, The Opposite of Hollywood and includes The Body Geographic, How to Deal with Aggression, Poetry Club, Why Can't We All Get Along, Broken, and Funeral.

 It was 1974, January and freezing.
 Gusts of cold wind encircled my neck as I waited for the tube